qmacro/qmacro.github.io/src/posts/2024-04-11-improve-your-cap-devcontainer-shell-prompt.md

 ## The long prompt

-and includes a non-root user `node` which has a nice default Bash shell prompt that looks like this:
+It includes a non-root user `node` which has a nice default Bash shell prompt that looks like this:

 ```text
 node ➜ /workspaces/capb2b (compositions) $ _